The Ultimate Guide to the Care and Wear of Your Katie Kismet Statement Ring

 Now we wear statement rings on any finger and we certainly wear them to more places than just the bar.

 Katie Kismet rings look amazing with a white shirt and jeans, but don't be afraid to wear your ring with clothing in a different bold color.
 Another approach is to stay in the same color family, pairing your cobalt blue statement ring with a deep blue shirt, for example.

 A mostly solid-colored ring will work well with patterned clothing, while a multi-colored ring often looks best with less visually complex clothes.

 When pairing your ring with other jewelry, shoot for a commonality, such as the same metal, color, or design feel.
 And remember—statement rings are meant to draw attention—one way to let yours live out its destiny is by styling it with more understated accompanying jewelry.

 Store your glass ring in a soft, protected environment.
 Most smaller items (like stud earrings) would be tough to break, but larger pieces (such as statement rings) are more at risk.

 When traveling, wrap your ring in something soft then pack snugly within a firm-sided box or case.
 To clean, wipe with any microfiber cloth.
 To really make it shine, wipe with rubbing alcohol and a lint-free cloth.

 If you experience a problem or break, please reach out to me and we'll discuss what can be done.

 My custom ring bands are made in the USA using recycled metals.
 The legs of the two “Ks” in Katie Kismet inspired the custom design.
 Do you see them wrapping around your finger from each side?

 The custom ring bands are adjustable to approximately sizes 5-10.
-They're "set it and forget it" rings.
-I provide them to you close to their largest size so you can adjust your band with a pinch.
+I provide them to you close to their largest size so you can adjust your band with one pinch.
 Choose the finger you'll wear it on most and be sure it fits over your knuckle as you adjust to your size.